abhijith-ajayan/Allowing-access-to-specific-hosted-zones-with-Route53-and-IAM/README.md

 >![alt text](https://i.ibb.co/r2wzPVF/DNS-ZONE.png)

-Also, you can create a aws route53 subdomain delegation that uses Amazon Route53 as the DNS service without migrating the parent domain from another DNS service.
-When you want to aws route53 subdomain delegation without migrating the parent domain, you start by creating a hosted zone for the subdomain.
-Route53 stores information about your subdomain in the hosted zone and make sure that you have entered the NS details in the main domain DNS.
+Also, you can create a aws route53 subdomain delegation that uses Amazon Route53 as the DNS service without migrating the parent domain from another DNS service, you can start by creating a hosted zone for the subdomain in Route53.
+Route53 stores information about your subdomain in the hosted zone and make sure that you have entered the NS details of subdomain in the main domain DNS aswell.